Hōjō Ujimasa: In popular culture

 Hōjō Ujimasa appears in Koei's video games Kessen, Samurai Warriors 2, Samurai Warriors 3 and Warriors Orochi.
-He is also in Capcom's Sengoku Basara 1 and 2 (including Heroes) as an old man who is armed with a spear and has both his ancestral spirits and ice attacks and assisted by Fuma Kotaro.
+He is also in Capcom's Sengoku Basara 1 and 2 (including Heroes) as an old man who is armed with a spear and has both his ancestral spirits and ice attacks and assisted by Fūma Kotarō.

-He also appears in The Creative Assembly's Total War: Shogun, and Total War: Shogun 2.
+He also appears in The Creative Assembly's Shogun: Total War and Total War: Shogun 2.
 Professional wrestler Akito wrestled as Ujimasa for the Dramatic Dream Team promotion on February 10, 2013.